vmware-labs/webassembly-language-runtimes/README.md

 ## Getting started

+To run this builds for WASM/WASI you will need to install [WebAssembly/wasi-sdk](https://github.com/WebAssembly/wasi-sdk) in advance.
+Then export the location as `WASI_SDK_ROOT`.

 First ensure you have the build tools required to build the respective language runtime or standalone library.
 These could be `autoconf`, `libtool`, `make`, etc.

 For the current version of our build orchestration scripts we use `bash`